armory/docs/content/en/borealis/Reference/walkthrough-deployment-template.md

 ### `stragies.<strategyName>.<strategy>.steps`

 Borealis progresses through all the steps you define as part of the deployment process.
+The process is sequential and steps can either be of the type `setWeight` or `pause`.

+Generally, you want to configure a `setWeight` step and have a `pause` step follow it although this is not necessarily required.

+Here are two scenarios where this pairing sequence might not be used:

+- You can start the sequence of steps with a `pause` that has no corresponding weight.
+That behaves as though the weight is `0` since it is as the start of the deployment.
+This results in the pause step happening before any of the app is deployed.
+- You can follow a `setWeight` step with two `pause` steps.
+For example, after hitting the weight threshold, you could add a `pause` that waits for a certain amount of time and a pause that waits for a manual judgment.

-The process is sequential.
-For the most part, you want to configure `weight` portion and `pause` although you can start with a `pause` that has no corresponding weight.
-That is read as `0` weight, so the pause action is taken before any of the app is deployed.
-You can add as many steps as you want but do not need to add a final step that deploys the app to 100% of the cluster.
+You can add as many steps as you need but do not need to add a final step that deploys the app to 100% of the cluster.
 Borealis automatically does that after completing the final step you define.

 ### `stragies.<strategyName>.<strategy>.steps.setWeight.weight`

-This is an integer value and determines how much of the cluster the app gets be deployed to.
-The value must be between 0 and 100.
+This is an integer value and determines how much of the cluster the app gets deployed to.
+The value must be between 0 and 100 and the the `weight` for each `setWeight` step should increase as the deployment progresses.
 After hitting this threshold, Borealis  pauses the deployment based on the behavior you set for `stragies.<strategyName>.<strategy>.steps.pause`.

 ### `stragies.<strategyName>.<strategy>.steps.pause`

-There are two base behaviors you can set for pause, either a specific duration or until a manual judgment is
+There are two base behaviors you can set for `pause`, either a specific duration or until a manual judgment is made.

 #### Pause for a set amount of time